GrahamDumpleton-abandoned/mod_wsgi-docs/FileWrapperExtension.rst

 ===============================
 Platform Specific File Handling
 ===============================

-The WSGI specification supports an optional feature that can be implemented by WSGI adapters for [http://www.python.org/dev/peps/pep-0333/#optional-platform-specific-file-handling platform specific file handling].
+The WSGI specification supports an optional feature that can be implemented by WSGI adapters for
+`platform specific file handling <http://www.python.org/dev/peps/pep-0333/#optional-platform-specific-file-handling>`_.

 What this allows is for a WSGI application to return a special object type which wraps a Python file like object.
 If that file like object statisfies